-Like local authority funding, your loved one will receive ongoing financial support.
-But rather than having to construct a care plan with another party, they can use this money however they see fit.
+While both traditional local authority funding and direct payments ensure your loved one will receive ongoing financial support.
+Direct payments mean that rather than having to construct a care plan with another party, they can use this money however they see fit.
 This gives your family more choice, control and flexibility over how you meet their care needs.

-To find out if your relative is eligible, they need to visit their GP, who will complete an initial checklist and refer the case directly.
-They are then invited to take part in a full assessment with a multidisciplinary team of healthcare professionals.
+To find out if you or a relative is eligible, you’ll need to raise the subject with a doctor, and complete an initial checklist.
+You’ll then be invited to take part in a full assessment with a multidisciplinary team of healthcare professionals.

 This group reflects on a whole range of needs – including behavioural, cognitive, physical and nutritional – and assesses which of them, if any, are priority concerns.
 They look into the complexity and severity of these requirements, and how predictable they are moving forward.

-You’ll have a decision within a month about whether or not your loved one will receive these sources of funding for care.
+You’ll then receive a decision about whether or not your loved one will receive these sources of funding for care.
 If they do, your family then works collaboratively with a professional to create a bespoke care and support package.